-When you are unable to angle panels to install them (under door jams, toe kicks, radiators etc.), shave off the locking edge lip in the groove by using a sharp chisel or razor knife.
-Apply a 1/8" bead of Exmore-Tongue & Groove Adhesive (PVA glue) along the modified groove as shown.
+When you are unable to angle panels to install them (under door jams, toe kicks, radiators etc.), shave off the locking edge lip in the groove by using a wood chisel or plane.
+Apply a 1/8" bead of tongue and groove adhesive (PVA glue) along the modified groove as shown.
 Position the plank under the obstacle, then slide the plank gently into place, and tighten with the use of a pull bar and tap hammer.

 Clean excess glue with a damp soft cloth and buff dry.

 TIP: Use painter's tape across the joint to keep it tight until the glue sets.